Skip to main content

 What are Idaho trade-specific bond amounts?

 Through DOPL: Plumbing contractors need a $2,000 bond ($22.50 application fee).
 HVAC contractors need a $2,000 bond ($35 application fee).
 Electrical bonds range from $2,000 for journeymen to $10,000 for electrical contractors.
-As of October 2025, the Idaho Contractors Board has begun transitioning to biennial registration cycles.
+Each bond must remain effective for the entire duration of the contractor licensing period.
+As of April 2026, DOPL is transitioning the Public Works Contractors License Board to biennial licensure.

 What is the Boise contractor registration bond?